ilyawarh/virpipe/README.md

 4. Run the pipeline with:
    `snakemake --cores <number_of_cores> --use-conda`
    - If your mamba version is below 2.* you may use `--conda-frontend mamba` to speed up the subenvs building;
+   - You can run single-end library analysis by specifying `--snakefile SE_Snakefile`; default paired-end sequences analysis is copied to PE_Snakefile so you can modify actual Snakefile;

 To be added:
 --------------------------